About My Room/The Residence Halls

-All family members including younger children are welcome to orientation, however please bear in mind that the programs are mainly for adults and incoming students and have nothing structured for children.
+All family members including younger children are welcome to parent and family orientation events on Friday, Saturday, and Sunday morning.
+However please bear in mind that the programs are mainly for adults and incoming students and there is no structured activities specifically for children.
 They are welcome to bring items to entertain themselves.

-The various "Pre-Orientation Programs" are structured largely for only incoming first-year students and therefore transfer students may not apply or participate in these programs.
-Transfer students are however welcome to apply to the MacWard Bound program, but would need to note that first-year students will have placement priority.
+The Leadership Programs listed on the orientation webpage are structured for incoming first-year students and therefore transfer students may not apply or participate in these programs.
+Transfer students are however welcome to apply to the MacWard Bound program, but first-year students will have placement priority.